What’s the Difference Between a Crash and an Accident?

 When discussing a personal injury, the difference between the words “crash” and “accident” can have a big impact on your case, with the technical definitions meaning:

 - Accident: an unfortunate event resulting especially from carelessness or ignorance

 - Crash: a breaking to pieces by or as if by collision

-Insurance companies love to talk about “accidents,” because that word implies that your injury was nobody’s fault.
-Insurance company lawyers like to use the word “accident” because they hope the jury will start to believe that the “accident” was not anybody’s fault.
+Interestingly enough, insurance companies love to talk about “accidents,” because that word implies that your injury was nobody’s fault.

 In addition, it’s always smart to have a Portland car accident lawyer on your side when things go wrong.